 If you have been previously convicted of any prostitution-related offense and are then convicted of promotion of prostitution, you could be charged with a third-degree felony that is punishable by two to 10 years’ imprisonment and up to $10,000 in fines.

-There are certain circumstances that can result in a promotion of prostitution charge being upgraded to aggravated promotion of prostitution.
+There are certain circumstances that can result in a promotion of prostitution charges being upgraded to the aggravated promotion of prostitution.
 This offense occurs when a person knowingly:

 If convicted, you could be charged with a second-degree felony, spend two to 20 years in prison and be required to pay up to $10,000 in fines.
 If you compel a minor under 18, regardless if you knew of the minor’s age or not, you could be facing a first-degree felony that is punishable by five to 99 years, or up to life in prison.

 Like most laws in Texas, prostitution is strictly enforced in the state.
 In most cases, law enforcement will enforce prostitution laws by setting up sting operations to catch those in the act of prostitution and solicitation.
 In such scenarios, an undercover officer will usually pose as a prostitute or a solicitor and entice someone to pay for sex or engage in sexual activity.
 When that person agrees or attempts to carry out the sex act, law enforcement will make an arrest.